Canon People + agents

 POST /users/unblock Unblock a user.

-POST /admission/resolve Resolve live admission state for a target user; SDK agent.reachOut and contact-card CTAs use this to avoid acting on stale snapshots.
+POST /admission/resolve Resolve live admission state for a target user (used by agent.reachOut and contact-card CTAs to avoid acting on stale snapshots).

 Semantics: